KenKundert/ec/README.rst

 Requires Python version 3.6 or later.

 Unusually, there is also a man page.
-The Python install process no longer supports man pages, however you can download it from `Github
+The Python install process no longer supports man pages, however you can download it from `GitHub
 <https://github.com/KenKundert/ec/blob/master/doc/ec.1>`_.
 Place it in
 ``~/.local/man/man1``.